knownasilya/knownasilya.github.io/content/using-nested-routes-in-ember.md

 ---
-title: 'Using Nested Routes In Ember'
+title: 'Using Nested Routes In Ember.js'
 # image: ''
 authors:
   - ilya